The Andrews Pages, Genealogy and Local History : Site Map |

 Cornmeter, looking towards the parish church

-Street Shops and Parish Church, Godalming, early 1940s.
+- Church Street Shops and Parish Church, Godalming, 1951.

 - Eashing Bridge.
 Mediaeval stone